 The Arctic Tern is a relatively small bird with long, narrow wings and very short legs.
-In breeding plumage, the arctic tern has a light gray mantle and belly.
+When ln breeding plumage, the arctic tern has a light gray mantle and belly.
 The lower half of the head is white, and the upper part is black with no crest.
 The tail is white and projects beyond the wingtips when the bird is perched.
 The bill and legs are red.

 In the non-breeding season, the Arctic Tern has a receding black cap, with a white forehead that extends halfway across the top of the head towards the back and the legs and beak are black.
 Juveniles have a light brown wash to their plumage, but this is mostly gone by August.